Satellites of spherical subgroups: Introduction

-A spherical embedding $X$ of $G/H$ is called {\em simple} if $X$ has a unique closed $G$-orbit, and it is called {\em toroidal} if $X$ has no $B$-invariant divisor which is not $G$-invariant.
-If $X$ is simple and toroidal, its fan has no color and contains a unique cone of maximal dimension.
+A spherical embedding $X$ of $G/H$ is called {\em simple} if $X$ has a unique closed $G$-orbit, and a simple spherical embedding $X$ is called {\em toroidal} if no color $D \in {\mathscr D}$ contains the unique closed $G$-orbit in its closure.
+Thus a spherical embedding $X$ is simple and toroidal if and only if its fan has no color and contains a unique cone of maximal dimension.

-If the number $k= |\mathcal{S}|$ of spherical roots of $G/H$ is equal to the rank $r$ (i.e., the maximal possible number of spherical roots), then according to Luna-Vust, $G/H$ admits a canonical normal projective $G$-equivariant toroidal compactification $X$ such that we have a natural bijection $I \leftrightarrow X_I$ between the subsets $I \subset \mathcal{S}$ and the $G$-orbits $X_I \subset X$.
-We show that the normalizer of the isotropy subgroup of points in the $G$-orbit $X_I$ is equal to the normalizer $N_G(H_I)$ of the spherical satellite $H_I$ (cf.~Proposition~\ref{Pro:norm}).
-This isotropy subgroup is exactly $N_G(H_I)$ if $I=\varnothing$.
-In particular, the unique closed $G$-orbit $X_{\varnothing}$ is a smooth projective homogeneous $G$-variety $G/N$ where the parabolic subgroup $N$ is the normalizer $N_G(H_{\varnothing})$ of the horospherical satellite $H_{\varnothing}$.
+If the number $k= |\Sigma|$ of spherical roots of $G/H$ is equal to the rank $r$ (i.e., the maximal possible number of spherical roots), then the valuation cone $\V$ is strictly convex (i.e., it contains no line).
+If so, according to the Luna-Vust theory, $G/H$ admits a canonical normal projective $G$-equivariant simple toroidal compactification $X$ such that we have a natural bijection $I \leftrightarrow X_I$ between the subsets $I \subset \Sigma$ and the $G$-orbits $X_I \subset X$.
+We show that the normalizer of the stabilizer of any point in the $G$-orbit $X_I$ is equal, up to $G$-conjugacy, to the normalizer $N_G(H_I)$ of the spherical satellite $H_I$ (cf.~Proposition~\ref{Pro:norm}).
+This stabilizer is exactly $N_G(H_I)$ if $I=\varnothing$.
+In particular, the unique closed $G$-orbit $X_{\varnothing}$ is the smooth projective homogeneous $G$-variety $G/N_G(H_{\varnothing})$.

-One of our reasons for introducing the spherical satellites is the following.
-In general we cannot expect that the isotropy groups of points in a spherical embedding of $G/H$ contain $H$ up to a conjugation (even in the case where $X$ is toroidal).
-However, this statement holds if we consider the conjugacy classes of all spherical satellites corresponding to the different faces of $\mathcal{V}$.
-In more detail, since all satellites $H_I$ $(I\subset {\mathcal S})$ have the same weight lattice $M$ (cf.~Proposition \ref{pro:sat}(1) or Proposition~\ref{pro:alg}), we may consider every lattice point $m \in M$ as a character of the normalizer $N_G(H_I)$ of $H_I$ in $G$ (cf.~\cite[Theorem 4.3]{Br97} or Lemma \ref{lem:R}), and we obtain (see also Proposition~\ref{pro:stab}):
+It is well-known that in the case where $G/H$ is horospherical, for each spherical embedding $X$ of $G/H$, a conjugate of the stabilizer of any point $x \in X$ contains the subgroup $H$.
+In \cite[Proposition 2.4]{BM}, such stabilizers are explicitly described.
+Our notion of satellites allows us to extend this fact to the more general case of spherical varieties.
+More precisely, since all satellites $H_I$ $(I\subset \Sigma)$ have the same weight lattice $M$ (cf.~Proposition \ref{pro:sat} (1) or Proposition~\ref{pro:alg}), we may view every lattice point $m \in M$ as a character of the normalizer $N_G(H_I)$ of $H_I$ in $G$ (cf.~\cite[Theorem 4.3]{Br97} or Lemma \ref{lem:R}), and we obtain: